East vs. West – A Hearts of Iron Game: Features

-The game was expected to retain many features included in Hearts of Iron III, such as control over the armed forces, the strategic warfare system, user mods-friendliness, and a multiplayer system with up to 32 players.
+The game was expected to retain many features included in Hearts of Iron III, such as control over the armed forces, the strategic warfare system, user mod-friendliness, and a multiplayer system with up to 32 players.

 Cancellation

-No release date was scheduled for East vs. West after the initial Q1 2013 release date was missed, though following a decision to cut major features including multiplayer functionality from the game, the developers hoped to offer a pay-what-you-want public beta in March 2014.
-The cancellation of East vs. West was announced in a joint statement on 6 March the same year by BL Logic and Paradox Interactive, citing multiple delays in the project.
+No release date was scheduled for East vs. West after the initial Q1 2013 release date was missed.
+Following a decision to cut major features including multiplayer functionality from the game, the developers hoped to offer a pay-what-you-want public beta in March 2014.
+The cancellation of East vs. West was announced in a joint statement on 6 March 2014 by BL Logic and Paradox Interactive, citing multiple delays in the project.